-One of such interactions (AR-HCS-CH) could, in our opinion, be manifested in the strong nonhomogeniety of the UV-radiation front which propagated over the entire solar disc with the Morton wave after the flare at 0443 UT on 12 May (Figure 2 in Thompson et al. [1998]).
-The latter authors noted only the increase in the emission and deceleration of the part of the front propagated northward, the fact being interpreted as an interaction of the shock wave with the north polar coronal hole.
-To complete, we compare Figure 2 from the Thompson et al. [1998] paper to Figure 2a of this paper and note that the largest irregularity in the emission (at 0450-0507 UT in the solar disk segment with $\Delta\Phi=15^{\circ},\,\Delta\Lambda\simeq20^{\circ}$ and with the center at $\Phi=S5,\,\Lambda=W10$ from the flare meridian) almost completely covers the nearest to the Earth piece of HCS and the low-latitude CH which were part of the considered solar activity complex.
+One of such interactions (AR-HCS-CH) could, in our opinion, be manifested in the strong nonhomogeniety of the UV radiation front which propagated over the entire solar disc with the Morton wave after the flare at 0443 UT on 12 May [Thompson et al., 1998, Figure 2].
+Thompson et al. noted only the increase in the emission and deceleration of the part of the front propagated northward, the fact being interpreted as an interaction of the shock wave with the north polar coronal hole.
+To complete, we compare Figure 2 of Thompson et al. [1998] to Figure 2a of this paper and note that the largest irregularity in the emission (at 0450-0507 UT in the solar disk segment with $\Delta \Phi = 15^{\circ}$, $\Delta \Lambda \simeq 20^{\circ}$ and with the center at $\Phi = S5$, $\Lambda = W10$ from the flare meridian) almost completely covers the nearest to the Earth piece of HCS and the low-latitude CH which were part of the considered solar activity complex.
 This fact may be considered as an indication to an interaction of the shock wave with HCS and CH and to possible consequences of this interaction (besides the nonhomogeneous front of the UV radiation, those are also a formation of the magnetic bundle [Gosling, 1990; Marubashi, 1986] and of the HCS bow [Wu and Dryer, 1997]).
 This fact has not been taken into account in the MHD modeling of the Morton wave in the 12 May 1997 event.
-Figure 4 in the Wu et al. [2001] paper shows a comparison of the observations of the UV-radiation front Thompson et al., 1998 with the simulation results obtained under an assumption that the wave propagates in a medium with constant values of the density and temperature.
-As a result, the model front was homogeneous in all directions, including south-westward from the flare where the filament was located and a strong nonhomogeniety of the emission was observed.
+Wu et al.'s [2001] Figure 4 shows a comparison of the observations of the UV radiation front [Thompson et al., 1998] with the simulation results obtained under an assumption that the wave propagates in a medium with constant values of the density and temperature.
+As a result, the model front was homogeneous in all directions, including southwestward from the flare where the filament was located and a strong nonhomogeniety of the emission was observed.
 Finally, modeling a near-Earth disturbance, various alternatives should be considered of the formation of the magnetic cloud observed in the near-Earth disturbance [Ivanov and Romashets, 1999; Makela et al., 1998; Shodhan et al., 2000; Watari et al., 2001; Webb et al., 2000a, 2000b].